liamkendall/sdm-exercise/README.md

 2. Compare the maps and response curves of MAT and MAP with the mapped predictions, what does it tell us about this species environmental tolerances in terms of temperature and rainfall?
 3. Do you think climate change or anthropogenic land use change is more important for the distribution of Bombus muscorum in Sweden?
 Why?

+### Fun

+If there is time, navigate to Artportalen, download occurrence data for another bumblebee species, and fit a Maxent model for that species.
+Be careful to re-assess the spatial boundaries for the new species.
+Compare the results with the model for Bombus muscorum.
+What are the differences in the environmental variables that are important for the two species?
+What are the differences in the predicted distributions of the two species?